rjkviegas/course/code_of_conduct_guide.md

 # Code of conduct guide (for Makers)

-Our [code of conduct](http://www.makersacademy.com/code-of-conduct) explains how we expect people in the Makers Academy community to behave.
+Our [code of conduct](http://www.makersacademy.com/code-of-conduct) explains how we expect people in the Makers community to behave.
 It exists because we want everyone to be able to focus on learning and not be distracted by discrimination or harassment.

 If there's anything you don't understand about the code of conduct or how it's used, please don't hesitate to ask a member of staff.